Atlanta Public Schools Mask-Optional Protocol

 - Air purifiers in all APS classrooms (effective 2/28/2022),

-- Isolation and quarantine guidelines as recommended by the Department of Public Health (DPH), including the APS Test to Stay Program
+- Isolation and contact guidelines as recommended by the Department of Public Health (DPH)

 - Ongoing vaccination events in partnership with the Fulton County Board of Health, C.O.R.E., and Viral Solutions

-Please note there are some instances where masks should* still be worn (and APS will update these guidelines as regulations change):
+Please note there are some instances where masks are still recommended* (and APS will update these guidelines as regulations change):

 - Students and staff who end isolation after 5 days should still wear a mask for the remainder of the 10 days after they develop symptoms (or have tested positive if they show no symptoms).